 The Company manages its interest rate risk by maximizing the interest income earned on excess funds while maintaining the liquidity necessary to conduct operations on a day-to-day basis.
-Fluctuations in market rates of interest do not have a significant impact on the Company's results of operations as interest income represents approximately 0.9% of total expenses.
-A 1.0% change in interest rates would impact the Company's interest income by approximately 36%.
+Fluctuations in market rates of interest do not have a significant impact on the Company's results of operations as interest income represents approximately 0.5% of total expenses.
+A 1.0% change in interest rates would not have a significant impact on the Company's interest income.